The Ugly Truth About Love

 Just stop celebrating this "holiday" already.

-If you have a significant other, they should already know that you think they are f***ing awesome, because it is something that you tell them and show them, on your terms, not based on a date on a calendar.
+If you have a significant other, they should already know you think they're awesome because you tell them and show them on your terms, not by the calendar.

 That's how it should be.